complaints

 • look into the complaint immediately to see what went wrong and how this can be put right, and

-• acknowledge their complaint by phone or email and also let them know what we'll do to resolve it.
+• acknowledge the complaint by phone or email and let them know what we'll do to resolve it.

-If YSSU need to work with others to resolve your complaint this may take extra time, they'll let the complainant know if this is the case.
+If we need to work with others to resolve the complaint this may take extra time, they'll let the complainant know if this is the case.

 complaint about your service